django-hurricane/django-hurricane/README.md

 ## Installation

-Hurricane can be installed from Python Package Index:
+Hurricane can be installed from a Python Package Index:
 ```bash
 pip3 install hurricane
 ```